exkcd/othello/README.md

 Reversi is a strategy board game for two players, played on an 8×8 uncheckered board.
 It was invented in 1883.
 Othello, a variant with a fixed initial setup of the board, was patented in 1971.

+## Running the game

+Run the file `OthelloApp` in whatever code editor you have.
+I tried making a `.jar` file and then cried for 15 minutes.

 ## How to play